-This course focuses on strategies to obtain health histories and physical assessment data for diverse populations across the life span.
+Corequisite: This course is paired with RN 103.
+Failure in one paired course equals failure in both paired courses.
+This course focuses on strategies to obtain health histories and physical assessment data for diverse populations across the lifespan.
 Students are instructed to identify normal and abnormal findings using inspection, palpation, percussion, and auscultation.
-Health risk prevention and promotion of optimal health behaviors are also addressed.
+Health risk prevention and the promotion of optimal health behaviors are also addressed.